sipeed/MaixPy/docs/doc/en/vision/object_track.md

 ---
-title: MaixCAM MaixPy Object Tracking and Counting (e.g., Pedestrian Counting)
+title: Object tracking and counting
 ---

 ## Introduction to Object Tracking